 Best, Cari.
 This Baby, That Baby.
-In this bouncy, playful picture book for very young listeners, follow two baby friends who live in facing buildings through their day, in the standard problems. day-playing, singing, and napping-till they meet in the park!
+In this bouncy, playful picture book for very young listeners, follow two baby friends who live in facing buildings through their day-playing, singing, and napping-till they meet in the park!

 Bolling, Valerie.
 Together We Swim.
 Told in rhyming text, a young boy learns to swim in a pool with the example and encouragement of his family.